LieBtrau/electronics-design-data/PCB/designChecklist.md

 * Board name
 * Board revision
 * GIT commit hash, can be placed after the board revision
-* JLCPCB : QR-code window and order number
+* JLCPCB : Datamatrixvf-code window and order number